-Recent LogicMonitors survey results presented by Forbes magazine revealed that worldwide public cloud service revenue is expected to reach US$331.2
+Recent LogicMonitors survey results presented by Forbes magazine revealed that worldwide public cloud service revenue is expected to reach US$331.2 billion by 2022.

 It’s not surprising, as in recent years we have been observing significant growth in cloud computing.
 The cloud has already managed to change key business attributes for most industries, including business models, revenue channels, and workload, and it’s still growing in popularity.

 Why Do So Many Companies Decide on Cloud Migration?

 There are a great many arguments in support of companies migrating to the cloud.

 First, stakeholders are attracted to the reduced costs made possible by the cloud, as providers promise to lower operating costs by charging only for the used capacity.

 Second, cloud hosting enables companies to run their software infrastructure more efficiently and scale it in case of any business change.

 Third, the cloud application can be accessed at any time and from anywhere, using only an internet connection.

 One more huge reason companies migrate to the cloud without hesitation is simplicity.
 It is far easier to contract professionals in the field and get high-quality services than try to build a similar solution on your own.
 Cloud systems are highly complex and require on-time maintenance and dedicated staff, but not every enterprise has the budget for it.